-The most powerful form of voter contact isn’t sending people tons of mail.
-It isn’t TV or radio advertisements.
-It isn’t even connecting with them on Facebook.
+The most powerful form of voter contact isn’t sending people tons of mail, inundating them TV advertisements, or overwhelming Facebook with sponsored posts.

-They think precinct walking’s an out of date practice from a bygone era.
+They wrongly believe precinct walking’s an out of date practice from a bygone era.

 They don’t think people answer their doors.
 They think it takes too long to walk precincts and accumulate supporters.